Arms Accessibility Report

 If you want to play Arms, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Arms has no accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
-The following games are similar to Arms, but offer accessibility features for Audio:
+We haven’t documented any accessibility features for Audio in Arms which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+The following games are similar to Arms, and offer accessibility features for Audio:

 System Accessibility Settings